-Children over 5 years old and adults usually do not receive Hib vaccine, but it might be recommended for older children or adults with asplenia or sickle cell disease, before surgery to remove the spleen, or following a bone marrow transplant.
-Hib vaccine may also be recommended for people 5 to 18 years old with HIV.
+Children over 5 years old and adults usually do not receive Hib vaccine, but it might be recommended for older children or adults whose spleen is damaged or has been removed, including people with sickle cell disease, before surgery to remove the spleen, or following a bone marrow transplant.
+Hib vaccine may also be recommended for people 5 through 18 years old with HIV.

 Hib vaccine may be given at the same time as other vaccines.

-In some cases, your health care provider may decide to postpone Hib vaccination to a future visit.
+In some cases, your health care provider may decide to postpone Hib vaccination until a future visit.